tneddermann/onewire-to-mqtt_knx/README.md

 ```
 usage: onewire-to-mqtt.py [-h] <config_file>

-Reads sensors from owserver and publishes the values to an MQTT broker
+Reads sensors from owfs and publishes the values to an MQTT broker

 positional arguments:
   <config_file>  file with configuration